Incorporating particle flexibility in a density functional description of nematics and cholesterics: The cholesteric behaviour of DNA duplexes

 \section{The cholesteric behaviour of DNA duplexes}

 As an example application of the techniques introduced here to a more complex and experimentally-realistic system, we now turn our focus to solutions of DNA duplexes.
-DNA constitutes one of the most famous biological instances of semi-flexible polymers with relatively-high stiffness, whose persistence length has been measured to be 130 base pairs (\SI{44}{\nano\meter}) at salt concentration $c_\chem{Na^+} = \SI{0.5}{\molar}$\cite{Herr13} --- although the precise value is somewhat dependent on solution conditions\cite{Wenn02,Herr13} and sequence\cite{Gegg10}.
+DNA constitutes a well-studied semi-flexible biopolymer with relatively-high stiffness, whose persistence length has been measured to be 130 base pairs (\SI{44}{\nano\meter}) at salt concentration $c_\chem{Na^+} = \SI{0.5}{\molar}$\cite{Herr13}, although the precise value is somewhat dependent on solution conditions\cite{Wenn02,Herr13} and sequence\cite{Gegg10}.
 DNA is also chiral, both in terms of its excluded volume --- it is a grooved double helix with the major groove larger than the minor groove --- and its electrostatics --- it has a double helical pattern of negative charges associated with the phosphate groups along the backbone.
 Consequently, DNA duplexes in concentrated solutions generally assemble into cholesteric phases, which exhibit a rich structural polymorphism\cite{vanW90,Livo96,Naka07,Zanc10}.
 Highly-oriented dense DNA packings are also relevant to biology, for example, occurring in bacterial nucleoids\cite{Gour78}, dinoflagellate chromosomes\cite{Livo88} and sperm cells\cite{Blan01}.

-Here we will focus on DNA duplexes that are of order of the persistence length.
-In particular, we will compare to the results of Refs.~\onlinecite{Strz91,Stan05}, which respectively consider DNA duplexes of 147 and 146 base pairs.
+Here we will focus on DNA duplexes that are of the order of the persistence length.
+In particular, we will compare to the results of Refs.~\onlinecite{Strz91,Stan05}, which consider DNA duplexes with reported most-probable lengths of about 146 base pairs.
 As the diameter of DNA duplexes due to excluded volume is about \SI{25}{\angstrom}, these examples have an aspect ratio of about 20 --- although their effective aspect ratio in solution is expected to be somewhat lower due to the effects of electrostatics\cite{Onsa49,Stro86}.
 The former study focuses on the phase diagram, in particular the coexisting concentrations of the cholesteric and isotropic phases\cite{Strz91}, whereas the latter's emphasis is on the dependence of the cholesteric pitch on DNA concentration and solution conditions\cite{Stan05}.
 One of the particularly noteworthy results of the latter is that the cholesteric phase is left-handed with a pitch that depends non-monotonically on the DNA concentration.